 how can I help you?

 "In the measure that the hermit ministers to his own improvement, he benefits others.
 Because by communicating his inward experiences, the hermit promotes the spiritual progress and the salvation of his brethren.
 For his presence persuades others to progress in the search for God.
 And his practise and study of silence, received from all the centuries that are past, must be kept for the generations to come.
 The people who do this in the Church, are hermits, recluses, and anchorites.
-They are like pillars supporting the devotion of the Church by their secret continuous prayer.” (various citations, edited for length, unity, and clarity)
+They are like pillars supporting the devotion of the Church by their secret continuous prayer.” (edited for length, unity, and clarity)

 Whenever you ask someone for help, do keep in mind, that - no matter who you ask for help - lives and personalities differ.

-Therefore, what has worked for me might not be optimal for you.
+Therefore, my road through and around common and less common obstacles might not be your’s.
 And as long as we’ve not been perfected by God’s Holy Spirit we all carry a major beam in our own eyes.
 I’m no exception to that rule.

-As a matter of fact: I’m probably still less than half the servant I ought to be.
+As a matter of fact: I’m far from perfect and probably still less than half the servant I ought to be.
+And truth be told, nowadays this is probably true of all Christians including those within the ordained and monastic state.

 Because God (+) gave us all a free will.
 And this means ultimately that you’ve always been - and always will remain - responsible for your own decisions and spiritual progress.